Biden: Main worry is Trump will try to ‘steal this election’

 WASHINGTON (AP) — Joe Biden says his chief worry is that President Donald Trump will attempt to “steal” the November election, and the Democratic challenger says he’s even considered the possibility that the Republican incumbent would refuse to leave the White House should he lose.
+Trump’s press secretary accused Biden of trafficking in “conspiracy theories.”

 “My single greatest concern: This president’s going to try and steal this election,” Biden said on “The Daily Show with Trevor Noah,” which aired Wednesday night.
 “This is a guy who said all mail-in ballots are fraudulent, voting by mail, while he sits behind the desk in the Oval Office and writes his mail-in ballot to vote in the primary.”

-Biden was asked whether he’s considered what would happen if Trump refused to vacate the White House in the event he wasn’t reelected.
+Biden was asked whether he’s considered what would happen if Trump refused to vacate the presidency in the event he wasn’t reelected.
 “I have,” Biden said, before suggesting that the military could step in to ensure a peaceful transition of power.

-““I am absolutely convinced they will escort him from the White House with great dispatch,” the former vice president said.
+“I am absolutely convinced they will escort him from the White House with great dispatch,” the former vice president said.

+White House press secretary Kayleigh McEnany responded that Biden was taking “a ridiculous proposition.”

+“This president’s looking forward to November,” McEnany told Fox News Channel’s “America’s Newsroom.”
+“This president’s hard at work for the American people.
+And leave it to Democrats to go out there and grandstand and level these conspiracy theories.”

 Biden’s comments come as Trump has intensified his claim that absentee voting, which many states are expanding to avoid large crowds at polling places during the coronavirus pandemic, increases the possibility of fraud.
 There is little evidence to support that assertion; Trump himself has voted by mail in the past.